 - Once the fixed income term ends the monthly income will stop but interest will continue to accumulate until the lifetime mortgage is repaid.

-To apply for a Legal & General Lifetime Mortgage, you need to meet all these eligibility criteria:
+To be eligible for a lifetime mortgage, Legal and general require you to meet all these criteria

 - You are at least 55 years of age